vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...3]gesture/_Docs.md

 ---
-description: This element is used to perform media actions based on user gestures (e.g., double click for fullscreen).
+description: This component is used to perform media actions based on user gestures (e.g., double click for fullscreen).
 ---

 ## Usage